twestpha/FirstPersonEngine/README.md

 # First Person Engine
 This project is an open-source, first-person shooter framework, written in C# for Unity.
 The repository is structured as a Unity project, and there are example levels included for demonstrating the gameplay components.
-This is a framework applicable for many different types of shooter games, but it's especially suited for retro or "boomer" shooters, including code for 2d guns and sprite enemies.
+This is a framework applicable for many different types of shooter games, but it's especially suited for retro or "boomer" shooters, including code for 2d guns, sprite enemies, and various map import options.

 ![example scene](https://i.imgur.com/mDLxd9D.png)